-In wrongful death cases, the recovery sought is important to provide for the decedent’s family who depended on his or her income to make ends meet.
-In addition to providing for the needs of the family, wrongful death cases may also seek punitive damages to punish the party who caused the death and to deter others from causing more deaths in the future.
-The amount of both types of recovery can depend on a number of factors and often times experts are needed to calculate the amount of damages that will appropriately compensate the family and punish the wrongdoer.
+In wrongful death cases, the recovery sought is important to provide for the decedent’s family.
+Depending on the state where the wrongful death occurred, the type of damages recoverable may vary.
+Punitive damages are often sought (and are the sole remedy in Alabama for wrongful death cases) to punish the party who caused the death and to deter others from causing more deaths in the future.
+The amount of recovery can depend on a number of factors and experts are needed to calculate the amount of damages that will appropriately compensate the family and punish the wrongdoer.

 In addition to hiring qualified and experienced experts, it is also very important in wrongful death cases to act soon after the accident to preserve evidence that may be crucial to the case — photographs of the scene will need to be taken, witnesses will need to be interviewed, defective products must be inspected and preserved, etc. Additionally, the laws allowing recovery for wrongful death require legal action to be taken within a limited time period.
 When this period has elapsed, legal claims for the wrongful death are barred and no recovery can be obtained .